Epic Games sues Google and Samsung over phone settings, accusing them of violating antitrust laws

 “The features integrated into our devices are designed in accordance with Samsung’s core principles of security, privacy, and user control, and we remain fully committed to safeguarding users’ personal data.
 Users have the choice to disable Auto Blocker at any time,” Samsung said, adding that it plans to “vigorously contest Epic Game’s baseless claims.”

 Epic launched its Epic Games Store on iPhones in the European Union and on Android devices worldwide in August.
 The company claims that it now takes “an exceptionally onerous 21-step process” to download a third-party app outside of the Google Play Store or the Samsung Galaxy Store.
-But a support page on Epic's website shows a four-step process to remove the Auto Blocker setting.
+A support page on Epic's website shows a four-step process to remove the Auto Blocker setting.
+Epic said those steps, combined with Google’s and Samsung’s “install flow,” are part of the 21 steps to download the Epic Games Store.

 Epic won its first antitrust lawsuit against Google in December after a jury found that Google’s Android app store had been protected by anti-competitive barriers that damaged smartphone consumers and software developers.